DianeD/uno/README.md

 1. Copy the value for the **ida:ClientId** key.
 Keep the file open, we'll be editing the keys later.

 ### Grant application permissions
-You need to grant the permissions that your app needs to get notifications.
-This app subscribes to Outlook email notifications, so it needs the **Mail.Read** permission scope.
+This app needs the **Mail.Read** permission scope to receive notifications about changes to Outlook email.

 1. Browse to the [Azure Management Portal](https://manage.windowsazure.com) and sign in with the account that lets you manage your Office 365 directory.